ieee-ashoka-it/chimera2024/README.md

-# Sankalan 2022
+# Chimera 2024
-Website for Sanakalan 2022, annual technical fest organised by the students of the Depratment of Computer Science, University of Delhi.
+Website for Sanakalan 2024, annual technical fest organised by the students of the Depratment of Computer Science, Ashoka.

 :computer: *Built with [Eleventy](https://www.11ty.io/) (aka 11ty).*